dimalkavindu/flwr-tensor-flow-basic/README.md

+## Acknowledgement
+This work is based on the flower example given in https://github.com/adap/flower/tree/main/examples/quickstart_tensorflow

 # Flower Example using TensorFlow/Keras

 This introductory example to Flower uses Keras but deep knowledge of Keras is not necessarily required to run the example.
 However, it will help you understanding how to adapt Flower to your use-cases.